PeterMarshall29/book1/jupyternotebooks/basic_ideas_and_definitons.md

 :label: exercised2
 :class: dropdown
 `````
-Try adding a second variable b, with a value of "-fingers" and printing out the value of `a + b` again.
+Try adding a second variable, b, with a value of "-fingers", and then try printing out the value of `a + b` again.

 ```{code-cell} c++
 :tags: [remove-output]
 Type code here!
 ```
-Demonstrating that the `+` operator behaves differently when used with differnt data types.
-For numeric types it performs 'addition', but for string types it performs 'concatenation'.
 ````{admonition} Code Explanation
 :class: dropdown
 If done correctly, you will have demonstrated that `+` operator behaves differently when used with differnt data types.